Early Detection of Misinformation for Infodemic Management: A Domain Adaptation Approach: Method

 \subsection{Concept Alignment Module}

-The key novelty of our method is the proposed concept alignment module, which mitigates concept shift between source domains and the target domain.
+The key novelty of our method is the proposed concept alignment module, which mitigates concept shift between each source domain and the target domain.
 By Proposition~\ref{theorem:multi}, to mitigate concept shift, we need to learn a function that measures the similarity between two pieces of information.
-To this end, we propose a contrastive learning sub-module.
+To this end, we propose a similarity function submodule.
 Specifically, for two pieces of information respectively characterized by feature vectors $\textbf{x}_i$ and $\textbf{x}_j$, we define the similarity between them as

-where $F_s$ denotes the similarity function, $\text{MLP}_4$ is an MLP with learnable parameters $\theta_s$ that transforms a feature vector (e.g., $\textbf{x}_i$) into a different representation space, notation $\bold\cdot$ denotes the dot product of two vectors, and $|| ||$ represents the $L^2$ norm of a vector.
+where $F_s$ denotes the similarity function, $\text{MLP}_4$ is an MLP with learnable parameters $\theta_s$ that transforms a feature vector (e.g., $\textbf{x}_i$) into a different representation space, notation $\cdot$ denotes the dot product of two vectors, and $|| ||$ represents the $L^2$ norm of a vector.
+The objective of $\text{MLP}_4$ is to transform feature vectors into a representation space where information instances with the same label exhibit greater similarity than instances with different labels.
+This transformation facilitates concept alignment because differently labeled information instances (i.e., true information instances vs. false information instances) are better separated in the new representation space compared to the original one.